webprofusion/certify-docs/docs/dns-azuredns.md

 *Azure DNS documentation originally written by: Tony Johncock @Tony1044*

-*Note: If you have not yet selected a DNS API provider to host your domain with be aware that Azure DNS is currently amongst the most complex to configure for API access.*
+*Note: If you have not yet selected a DNS API provider to host your domain with be aware that Azure DNS is currently amongst the most complex to configure for API access.
+You should also note that **Azure Client Secrets can expire, causing your renewals to fail until you replace the key.***

 ## Step 1 – Install and configure Azure PowerShell